-The number of youth in recovery is on the rise – that’s a fact.
+The number of young people in recovery is on the rise – that’s a fact.
 The debate lies in why.
 It could be that the disease of addiction is spreading, or it could be that it’s just more acceptable to talk about it now.
 Either way, youth in recovery (those in their teens and 20’s), are in need of resources and support.
 The experiences of youth in recovery are often very different than older adults.
 While the addiction is the same, youth in recovery face special challenges based on their particular stage in life.

 Attending College While Sober

 For most teenagers, the transition to college life is tough.
 For youth in recovery, adjusting to college life can be even harder.
 At most colleges, drinking and partying is a main component to college life.
 It goes with the territory, and lots of college students spend their weekends letting loose with drugs and alcohol.
 Youth in recovery who don’t participate could be treated as outsiders by their peers, or they can find that the temptation to join in is too strong to handle.
 They often feel a struggle between wanting to be like everyone else and wanting to stay sober.